CosmosDB/labs/technical_deep_dive/05-authoring_stored_procedures.md

     }
     ```

-    > We are going to change the stored procedure to put in a different company name for the second document.
+    > Transactions are deeply and natively integrated into Cosmos DB’s JavaScript programming model.
+Inside a JavaScript function, all operations are automatically wrapped under a single transaction.
+If the JavaScript completes without any exception, the operations to the database are committed.
+We are going to change the stored procedure to put in a different company name for the second document.
 This should cause the stored procedure to fail since the second document uses a different partition key.
-The first document will create successfully but will be rolled back when the transaction is rolled back.
+If there is any exception that’s propagated from the script, Cosmos DB’s JavaScript runtime will roll back the whole transaction.
+This will effectively ensure that the first or second documents are not commited to the database.

 1. Click the **Update** button at the top of the tab.